saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_groups/guide.en-gb.md

 ---
-title: 'Exchange - Creating contact groups'
+title: 'Exchange - How to create contact groups'
 excerpt: 'Find out how to manage mailing lists in Exchange'
 updated: 2024-11-07
 ---